How to Avoid the $50K Automation Trap at $40K–$80K: Why Systematizing First Saves 6 Months

 Timing is correct (students respond well)

-No major gaps or problems
+There are no major gaps or problems

 Step 5: NOW automate (you know the exact requirements)

-At iteration 20, you’re ready to automate.
-But you’re not guessing anymore.
+At iteration 20, you’re ready to automate—but you’re not guessing anymore.
 You know:

 Exact sequence of steps